sobakasu/jpm-geo/README.md

 ## Code of Conduct

-Everyone interacting in the JpmGeo project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/sobakasu/jpm-geo/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the Jpm::Geo project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/sobakasu/jpm-geo/blob/master/CODE_OF_CONDUCT.md).